theno/fabsetup/README.md

   fab setup.regex_repl
   ```

 Okay, that was just an appetizer.
-Now we should satisfy the very hunger; Howtos:
+Now we should satisfy the very hunger with this howtos:
  * [Initialize git repository `fabsetup_custom`](./howtos/fabsetup_custom.md)
  * [Set up an environment without sudo access](./howtos/no-sudo.md)
  * [Webserver Certificates with Letsencrypt](./howtos/letsencrypt.md)